-- In a large mixing bowl, use an electric mixer to cream together the butter, vegetable oil, and sugar.
+- In a large mixing bowl, use an electric mixer to cream together the butter, olive oil, and sugar.
 Use a spatula as needed to scrape down the ingredients to the bottom of the bowl.
 Continue beating the mixture on high with the electric mixer for about 4 minutes in order to very thoroughly combine.
 Don’t hurry the process.

 - Add vanilla and eggs.
 Beat on high speed for about 2 minutes or until very thick and pale.
 Again, don’t rush this part.